-- 12. City woodlands shall be protected from negative construction impacts.
-When needed, vegetation preservation and/or siltation control fences shall be installed. - 13.
-To prevent flooding from becoming an issue, drainage design for lands upstream of woodlands shall ensure that run-off doesn't exceed pre-development/construction levels. - 14.
-Natural drainage outlets for woodlands shall be preserved at all times to prevent changes in water balance.
+- 11. City woodlands shall be protected from negative construction impacts.
+When needed, vegetation preservation and/or siltation control fence shall be installed. - 12.
+To prevent flooding from becoming an issue, drainage design for lands upstream of woodlands shall ensure that run-off doesn't exceed pre-development/construction levels.

+13. Natural drainage outlets for woodlands shall be preserved at all times to prevent changes in water balance.